azotheblue/blog/resume.md

 💭Lesson Learned

 As this was my first job towards the cyber security path, I was eager to learn all there was about security.
-Unfortunately, this job turned to out to be less technical that I would hope for.
+Unfortunately, this job turned to out to be less technical job that I would hope for.
 However, there were still many lessons that I learned along the way.

 One of them being the paramount of process and procedures.
 Although often overlooked, this is a critical piece in any organization.
 But not only it is important to have these in place, these need to be followed.